-The EMP should focus on obtaining a representative microbiological sampling of high risk areas for indicator organisms and/or pathogens.
-A robust EMP, with appropriately designated sampling areas can be a powerful tool in determining overall effectiveness of cleaning and sanitation procedures.
-It should be designed to help the facility minimize regulatory and quality risks.
-The EMP can also be an aid in narrowing the focus to the most likely potential sources of contamination for immediate corrective action implementation.
+The EMP should focus on obtaining a representative microbiological sampling of high-risk areas for indicator organisms and/or pathogens.
+A robust Environmental Monitoring Program, with appropriately designated sampling areas, can be a very powerful tool in determining the overall effectiveness of cleaning and sanitation procedures.
+It should be designed to help the facility minimize regulatory, quality and food safety risks.
+If the EMP reveals positive swab test results showing indicator organisms are present, it can also be an effective aid in narrowing the focus to the most likely potential sources of contamination for immediate corrective actions to be implemented.

 A thorough EMP designates appropriate environmental samples that are classified according to zones, for a comprehensive view of the cleaning and sanitation procedures’ effectiveness.
 There are four zones in total, and each is representative of how close that area is to the food product(s) being produced.

 Environmental monitoring services sampling zones are categorized as follows:

 - Zone 1: Includes all surfaces that come in direct contact with the food product including work tables, utensils, conveyors and mixers.